 Utilizing the information gleaned from the Planning & Design phase, Phase I of project construction is slated to begin in late 2022.
 It will begin at the Ocean Ave end of the road section and will extend approximately halfway to the Cape Elizabeth line (approximately one mile).

 Phase II will complete the remainder of the road section/project from the halfway point to the Cape Elizabeth town line.

 August 2021: Planning and design work begins.
 A series of surveys are conducted on Spurwink Road to identify existing Right of Ways (ROW).

 January 2022: Public Works is halfway through the planning, survey, and design phase of the project.

 April 2022: Construction funding is requested as part of the Fiscal Year 2023 budget process.

 Spring 2022: Preliminary design completed.

-June 2022: A public meeting is scheduled for June 29 to share a project update and receive resident feedback.
+June 2022: A public meeting was held on June 29 to share project updates and receive resident feedback.